xanwich/friendshipchart/readme.md

 ## Deployment

-This app is setup to be deployed easily with fly.io - follow [fly's instructions](https://fly.io/docs/languages-and-frameworks/python/#launch-your-fly-app) to use `flyctl` to create and deploy an app.
+This app is setup to be launched easily with fly.io - follow [fly's instructions](https://fly.io/docs/languages-and-frameworks/python/#launch-your-fly-app) to use `flyctl` to create and deploy an app.
 Don't forget to create an attached postgres instance!
 You'll additionally need to set your secret key using `flyctl secrets`.

+### Automated Deploys

+This app is also setup to deploy automatically to fly.io upon push to the `main` branch.
+To set this up, after launching the app, create a deployment API token with `fly tokens create deploy` and add it to your GitHub actions secrets.
+See [this guide](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) for more info.
+To skip this entirely, delete the `.github/workflows/fly.yml` file.